Theodora Bosanquet: Death and legacy

-Following the death of her partner, Lady Rhondda, in 1958, Bosanquet moved to a single room in Crosby Hall, Kensington, owned by the British Federation of University Women.
+Following the death of her partner, Lady Rhondda, in 1958, Bosanquet moved to a single room in Crosby Hall, Chelsea, owned by the British Federation of University Women.
 She died in 1961.
-Her obituary in The Times, written by C.V.
-Wedgwood, noted Bosanquet's 'organizing ability, her wide human sympathies, and her sustained idealism and belief in international cooperation', which had 'most admirably fitted her' for her position with the International Federation of University Women.
-Bosanquet's writing Wedgwood described as 'distinguished by a breadth of knowledge, a fine precision of writing, a balanced judgement and a quiet humour'.
-In her will, Bosanquet left money to Crosby Hall Endowment Fund, and to the Society for Psychical Research, of which she had been a longtime member.
-Her funeral took place at Chelsea Old Church on 6 June 1961 following which she was cremated.
+Her obituary in The Times, written by C. V. Wedgwood, noted Bosanquet's "organizing ability, her wide human sympathies, and her sustained idealism and belief in international cooperation", which had "most admirably fitted her for her position with the International Federation of University Women".
+Bosanquet's writing Wedgwood described as "distinguished by a breadth of knowledge, a fine precision of writing, a balanced judgement and a quiet humour".
+In her will, Bosanquet left money to the Crosby Hall Endowment Fund, and to the Society for Psychical Research, of which she had been a longtime member.
+Her funeral took place at Chelsea Old Church on 6 June 1961, following which she was cremated.
+Her ashes were interred in the grave of her mother and brother at Uplyme, Devon.

 In 1973, the Theodora Bosanquet Bursary for Women Graduates was founded in her memory, providing assistance to women scholars or postgraduate students undertaking research in history or English literature.

-In recent years, more note has been paid to Bosanquet's invaluable assistance in helping to transcribe and select Henry James' correspondence for the preparation of Leon Edel's The Letters of Henry James.
-She has also increasingly been viewed not merely as Jame's amanuensis, but as his 'creative counterpoint' and 'closest literary associate'.
-A 2007 edition of Henry James at Work, edited by Lyall H. Powers:... rescues Bosanquet from the shadows of literary history and shows her to be a fascinating figure in her own right, a skilled writer and editor, an early feminist, and a contemporary of the Bloomsbury literary community.Reviewers of the work noted its revelation of Bosanquet as a woman intellection 'as fully engaged in the life of ideas and cultural production as her male counterparts, making as much of her putatively secondary status as she possibly could.'
+In recent years, more note has been paid to Bosanquet's invaluable assistance in helping to transcribe and select Henry James's correspondence for the preparation of Leon Edel's The Letters of Henry James.
+She has also increasingly been viewed not merely as James's amanuensis, but as his "creative counterpoint" and "closest literary associate".
+A 2007 edition of Henry James at Work, edited by Lyall H. Powers:... rescues Bosanquet from the shadows of literary history and shows her to be a fascinating figure in her own right, a skilled writer and editor, an early feminist, and a contemporary of the Bloomsbury literary community.Reviewers of the work noted its revelation of Bosanquet as a woman of intellection "as fully engaged in the life of ideas and cultural production as her male counterparts, making as much of her putatively secondary status as she possibly could."

 There have also been multiple fictional depictions of her life and work alongside James, including Author, Author (2004), The Typewriter’s Tale (2005), Dictation (2008) and The Constant Listener: Henry James and Theodora Bosanquet (2017).

 An entry for Theodora Bosanquet was added to the Oxford Dictionary of National Biography in September 2022.